 Eastview Mall is the region's premier super regional shopping destination, with stores not found anywhere else in Upstate New York, including the very upscale Von Maur.
 More than 500 specialty shops cater to high-end, fashion-forward tastes and feature top fashions from premier designers.
 Free-standing stores are part of Eastview's complex, too - like LL Bean and The North Face.

 The greatest concentration of stores and restaurants in Rochester surrounds The Marketplace Mall.
 You'll find a trendy mix of retailers that target younger shoppers -- like Gift-ology.
 Marketplace includes a Land's End Inlet -one of only a few locations worldwide.
 A new free-standing Field & Stream store will become part of the mall's complex - the only one in Upstate New York.

-The Mall at Greece Ridge is one of the largest shopping centers in the country with 140 stores (like Chico's and LOFT) and restaurants.
-There's a play center for the kids, and the mall has undergone a major redevelopment, with a steetscape exterior and 25 large murals, starting at Niagara Falls and ending with the New York City Skyline at One World Trade Center that take shoppers on a journey through the Empire State.
+The Mall at Greece Ridge is one of the largest shopping centers in the country with 140 stores and restaurants.
+There's a play center for the kids, and the mall features a steetscape exterior and 25 large murals, starting at Niagara Falls and ending with the New York City Skyline at One World Trade Center that take shoppers on a journey through the Empire State.
 If you're looking for an affordable mix of traditional and discount retailers - this is the place to find it.